Class Prior Estimation under Covariate Shift: No Problem?: Discussion of Theorem

 \section{Discussion of Theorem~\ref{th:main}}

-Can sufficiency of $\mathcal{G}$ for $\mathcal{H}$ with respect to $A_1$ be characterised in other ways than just requiring $P[A_1\,|\,\mathcal{G}] = P[A_1\,|\,\mathcal{H}]$? \begin{itemize} \item As observed by Devroye et al.~\cite{devroye1996probabilistic} (Section~32), if $\mathcal{G} = \sigma(T)$ is generated by some random variable $T$, then $\mathcal{G}$ is sufficient for $\mathcal{H}$ if and only if there exists a measurable function $G$ such that $P[A_1\,|\,\mathcal{H}] = G(T)$. \item Primary examples for such $T$ are transformations $T = F(P[A_1\,|\,\mathcal{H}])$ of the posterior probability which may emerge as scoring classifiers optimising the area under the Receiver Operating Characteristic (ROC) or the area under the Brier curve (Tasche \cite{Tasche2022}, Section~5.3).
+Can sufficiency of $\mathcal{G}$ for $\mathcal{H}$ with respect to $A_1$ be characterised in other ways than just requiring $P[A_1\,|\,\mathcal{G}] = P[A_1\,|\,\mathcal{H}]$? \begin{itemize} \item As observed by Devroye et al.~\cite{devroye1996probabilistic} (Section~32), if $\mathcal{G} = \sigma(T)$ is generated by some random variable $T$, then $\mathcal{G}$ is sufficient for $\mathcal{H}$ if and only if there exists a measurable function $g$ such that $P[A_1\,|\,\mathcal{H}] = g(T)$. \item Primary examples for such $T$ are transformations $T = f(P[A_1\,|\,\mathcal{H}])$ of the posterior class probability which may emerge as scoring classifiers optimising the area under the Receiver Operating Characteristic (ROC) or the area under the Brier curve (Tasche \cite{Tasche2022}, Section~5.3).
 The process to reengineer $P[A_1\,|\,\mathcal{H}]$ from $T$ is called `calibration' (see Kull et al.~\cite{kull2017betacalibration} and the references therein). \end{itemize}

-Johansson et al.~\cite{pmlr-v89-johansson19a} write in Section~4.1: ``One interpretation $\ldots$ is that covariate shift ([their] Assumption 1) need not hold with respect to the representation $Z = \phi(X)$, even if it does with respect to $X$.
+Johansson et al.~\cite{pmlr-v89-johansson19a} wrote in Section~4.1: ``One interpretation $\ldots$ is that covariate shift ([their] Assumption 1) need not hold with respect to the representation $Z = \phi(X)$, even if it does with respect to $X$.
 With $\phi^{-1}(z) = \{x : \phi(x) = z\}$,

 Equality holds for general $p_s$, $p_t$ only if $\phi$ is invertible.''
 According to Section~2 of Johansson et al., $p_s$ and $p_t$ stand for the densities of the covariate $X$ on the `source domain' and `target domain' respectively.
 By Theorem~\ref{th:main}, with $\mathcal{G} = \sigma(Z)$, actually covariate shift holds under the transformation $\phi$ if $\mathcal{G}$ is sufficient for $\mathcal{H} = \sigma(X)$ (in the setting of Johansson et al.).
 Sufficiency of $\mathcal{G}$ is implied by invertibility of $\phi$.
 Hence, Theorem~\ref{th:main} is a more general statement than the one by Johansson et al.~\cite{pmlr-v89-johansson19a}.\footnote{ The derivation of \eqref{eq:Johan} in \cite{pmlr-v89-johansson19a} is somewhat sloppy.
 In Section~2.3 of \cite{pmlr-v89-johansson19a}, the assumption is made for $Z = \phi(X)$ that `$p(Z)$' is a density.
 This implies $\int_{x\in\phi^{-1}(z)} p_t(x)\,dx = 0$ which means that the denominator of the fraction in \eqref{eq:Johan} is zero.}